NuRisk: A Visual Question Answering Dataset for Agent-Level Risk Assessment in Autonomous Driving: Methodology

 \subsubsection{Fine-tuning NuRisk VLM Agent}

 To enhance the spatio-temporal reasoning capability of \glspl{vlm} for autonomous driving agent risk analysis, we fine-tune a \gls{vlm} agent specifically designed for the NuRisk dataset.

-We adopt Qwen2.5-VL-7B-Instruct as the base model for its strong multimodal reasoning ability and moderate parameter count, which makes it well-suited for parameter-efficient fine-tuning.
+We adopt Qwen2.5-VL-7B-Instruct as the base model for its strong multimodal reasoning and moderate parameter count, making it well-suited for parameter-efficient fine-tuning.
 Its 7B size also remains practical for real-world deployment on edge platforms~\cite{gao2025foundation}.
 As shown in Figure~\ref{fig:finetune}, the model consists of three main components: (1) a \textit{Vision Encoder}, kept frozen to preserve robust visual feature extraction, (2) a \textit{Language Model}, where base weights are frozen but LoRA adapters are inserted into the attention and feed-forward layers for domain-specific adaptation, and (3) a \textit{Vision Language Merger}, where the input and output projections remain frozen while the Fusion layer is LoRA-adapted to improve cross-modal alignment for risk reasoning.

-We employ causal language modeling for risk assessment conversation completion, optimizing the cross-entropy loss:
+We employ causal language modeling for risk assessment conversation completion, optimizing the cross-entropy loss: \begin{small}

-where $y_i$, $x_i$, $I_i$, and $\theta$ denote the target response, conversation context, sequential images, and model parameters, respectively.
+\end{small} where $y_i$, $x_i$, $I_i$, and $\theta$ denote the target response, conversation context, sequential images, and model parameters, respectively.
 The supervision is provided by structured JSON annotations from the NuRisk VQA dataset.
 Model selection utilizes validation every 150 training steps, with the optimal checkpoint chosen by $\theta^* = \arg\min_{\theta} \mathcal{L}_{eval}(\theta)$ on held-out validation data, ensuring robust generalization to unseen driving scenarios.
 This design enables efficient domain adaptation of large \glspl{vlm}s, strengthening agent-level spatio-temporal risk reasoning without retraining the entire model.

 Furthermore, this fine-tuning pipeline is designed to be transferable, as Qwen's architecture shares similarities with the LLaVA framework.
-The LLaVA conversation format, therefore, provides a standardized training interface, while the LoRA-based parameter-efficient fine-tuning approach ensures that the adaptation process can be efficiently applied to other LLaVA-like VLM architectures without requiring full model retraining.
+The LLaVA conversation format, therefore, provides a standardized training interface, while the LoRA-based parameter-efficient fine-tuning approach enables efficient adaptation to other LLaVA-like VLM architectures without requiring full model retraining.